-Acting Morris County Prosecutor Fredric M. Knapp, Chief of Investigations John R. Speirs, Morris Plains Police Chief Scott Thompson and Randolph Township Police Chief Robert Mason announce that their agencies will be acting in conjunction this Saturday, April 27, 2013 joining the 6th Annual Operation Take-Back Day Program.
+Morris County Prosecutor Fredric M. Knapp, Chief of Investigations John R. Speirs, Morris Plains Police Chief Jason A. Kohn, Randolph Township Police Chief David Stokoe and Mountain Lakes Police Chief Shawn Bennett announce their agencies will be acting in conjunction on Saturday, September 26, 2015, joining the 10th Annual Operation Take-Back Day program.

 Operation Take-Back is a national initiative that encourages individuals to turn in unused or expired prescriptions, controlled substances and over-the-counter medications for safe disposal.
 The medication collection will allow citizens to give their unused medications to law enforcement officials without releasing personal information.
 After the event, law enforcement officials will dispose of the medications collected in an environmentally safe manner.